 How do I get my 1098-T Form?

-If you did not opt-in to receive your 1098T form electronically, one will be mailed to your permanent address on file with Oberlin College and you may retrieve it online.
+If you did not opt-in to receive your 1098-T form electronically, one will be mailed to your permanent address on file with Oberlin College.
+You may retrieve an unofficial copy online via Banner Self Service.

-Why is there not an amount in Box 1?
+Why is there nothing reported in Box 2 on my 1098-T?

 What amounts are included in Box 5, “Scholarship and grants”?